-The usual way of ensuring you get a good night’s rest should be to be active during the day, get some exposure to the sun, avoid drinking too much coffee, and approaching bedtime with a sense of relaxation.
+The usual way of ensuring you get a good night’s rest should be to be active during the day, get some exposure to the sun, avoid drinking too much coffee too close to bedtime, and to be relaxed.
 That’s what the best sleepers do.

 One of the common things people take is an over-the-counter antihistamine called diphenhydramine.
 One of the brand names it goes by is Benadryl.
 Listed as diphenhydramine, it’s also found in the “PM”, “nighttime” or “nighttime cold” formulations of other combination medicines.

 It’s a very commonly used — and abused — drug.

 Despite that, its well-documented sleepiness effect is what’s known as an “off label” usage.
 When undergoing testing, diphenhydramine was never tested specifically for its effect as a sleep aid.
 Its primary usage is as allergy medicine.
 The sleepiness is a side effect.
 Side effects don’t happen consistently.
 The 2015 literature review found its efficacy as a sleep aid to be questionable at best.

 Despite all this, diphenhydramine is commonly found in skilled nursing facilities, provided as a sleep aid.

 If you’re one of those people who swears diphenhydramine doesn’t work for you as a sleep aid, you’re not alone.

 Interestingly, diphenhydramine is sometimes combined with melatonin and specifically marketed as a sleep aid.
 ZzzQuil has this formulation.
 It works well enough to be marketed this way, though melatonin isn’t considered a sleeping pill either.
 It’s a hormone replacement.